 These everyday heroes come from every corner of the state, representing large and small communities.
 They truly are Idaho's Brightest Stars!

-The Governor and First Lady present an award for the Governor’s Brightest Star - Volunteer of the Year in each nomination category.
+Typically the Governor and First Lady present an award for the Idaho's Brightest Star - Volunteer of the Year in each nomination category.
 Other honorees are recognized during the ceremony.

-The Governor's Brightest Star Awards program is administered by Serve Idaho, the Governor’s Commission on Service and Volunteerism.
+The Idaho's Brightest Star Awards program is administered by Serve Idaho, the Governor’s Commission on Service and Volunteerism.
 Serve Idaho is housed within the Idaho Department of Labor in Boise, Idaho.